JensAstrup/pyOutlook/README.md

 [![Documentation Status](https://readthedocs.org/projects/pyoutlook/badge/?version=latest)](http://pyoutlook.readthedocs.io/en/latest/?badge=latest)

 # No longer maintained
-This project is no longer maintained, I would recommend either using great caution using this in production applications (as dependencies are likely out of date) or even better, offering to become a contributor/maintainer on the project (check out my profile for contact methods)
+This project is no longer maintained, I would recommend either using great caution using this in production applications (as dependencies are likely out of date).
+If someone is interested enough in having this project continue, feel free to become a sponsor and I'll revive the project.
+I'm also accepting offers to become a contributor/maintainer on the project (check out my profile for contact methods).

 # pyOutlook
 A Python module for connecting to the Outlook REST API, without the hassle of dealing with the JSON formatting for requests/responses and the REST endpoints and their varying requirements